Skip to main content

 For your first test, use one of these recommended models:

-Check the complete model catalog for more options.
+Consult the full model catalog for more options.
+Prefer models marked LTS for your production applications.

-Some models from the Qwen family (like qwen3:14b or qwen3:30b-a3b) have an advanced reasoning mode.
-You can force its activation by adding /think at the beginning of your prompt, or disable it for a more direct and faster response with /nothink.
+:::tip Tip for Qwen models with reasoning Some models in the Qwen family (such as qwen3-2507-think:4b, qwen3.5:9b, or qwen3.6:27b) feature an advanced reasoning mode.
+You can force its activation by adding /think at the beginning of your prompt, or disable it for a more direct and faster response with /nothink. :::

 {